Modes ~ For the Backup Guitarist

 and the notes are A — B C — D — E — F# G — A.

 We could call this the Second Mode of the G scale.
-We can also call it A minor or A Dorian.
+Players might call it A Dorian or A minor (though in Classical Music, the Minor, or Natural Minor, is always the 6th mode, see below)

 The melody may use a lot of A notes and often will end on an A note.

-If you want to write the sheet music, you would use the G scale.
-If you used A Major you would have to use a flat-3 and a flat-7.
+If you want to write the sheet music, you would use the G key signature.
+If you used A key signature you would have to use a flat-3 and a flat-7.

 In Dorian mode (start counting from the A) the i, VII chords are very common.
 You will also hear the v and sometimes the IV.

-If we take the same G scale but start at the fifth note, D or V, we are now in Myxilodian Mode
+If we take the same G scale but start at the fifth note, D or V, we are now in Mixolydian Mode

 and the notes are D — E — F# G —A — B C — D.

 We could call this the Fifth Mode of the G scale.
-We can also call it D Myxilodian or D Mix.
+We can also call it D Mixolydian or D Mix.

 The melody may use a lot of D notes and often will end on an D note.

-If you want to write the sheet music, you would still use the G scale.
-If you used D Major you would have to use a flat-7.
+If you want to write the sheet music, you would still use the G key signature.
+If you used D key signature you would have to use a flat-7.

 In Myxilodian the I and VII chords are very common.
 And you will hear the v.